learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

 ```

 We know we won't pass the test yet because our function doesn't do anything yet.
-However, if we rerun the test, it should give us more information about what we
+However, if we rerun the test, it should now give us more information about what
-need to do:
+we need to do:

 ```text
   1) shout(string)